MatteoWebDeveloper/CSS-Architecture/src/scss/ui-library.md

 #UI Library
 It's a visual doc containing the main UI components.
-This page is even used by regression test to test UI changes.
+This page is used to test UI changes too.

-UI Library should be divided into the main group:
+UI Library should follow your code organization:
 * Generic
 * Extension
 * Object